How to customize mouse cursors or pointers in Windows

 But, once you have made changes to a theme and saved it, the Delete button will be active.
 If you want to get rid of your theme, just click or tap that button.

 Then, confirm the deletion process.

-There are many places on the Internet where you can find different mouse cursors.
-For example, if you are left-handed, Microsoft offers left-handed Aero cursors that you can download and install.
-DeviantArt also has a good collection of pointers.
-Last but not least, we also published a great article on the subject: Top 10 Best Mouse Cursor Schemes for Windows.
+There are many places on the internet where you can find different mouse cursors.
+For example, DeviantArt has a good collection of pointers that you can download and install.
+And, we also published a great article on the subject: Top 20 best mouse cursor schemes for Windows.